ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 Where *.pcap is a wildcard to indicate all of the pcap files that we have saved on our client terminal.
 After having saved our pcap files to our local machine, we can open them up on Wireshark to see the traffic captures.

+### Editor's notes

+This text was updated in July 2018 to use Tor version 0.2.4.
+It may require changes to work with later Tor versions.

+Thanks to Evan Silver and Siddhant Sarkar for contributing corrections.

 ## References